ppasq/osm-extracts/README.md

 # osm-extracts

-Extracts OpenStreetMap features from a .PBF file to PostGIS tables using osm2pgsql.
+Extracts OpenStreetMap features from a `.osm.pbf` file to PostGIS tables using [osm2pgsql](https://osm2pgsql.org).

 ## Installation